BenLayet/softer-components/README.md

 - but this brings new challenges:
   - yet another data model (store data model)
   - concentration of complexity in one place (reducers, selectors, and effects/thunks)
-  - components are less reusable, as their own behaviour logic is mixed up with all other component logic
+  - components are less reusable, as their own behavior logic is mixed up with all other components logic
-  - lazy loading of part of the application
+  - lazy loading of part of the application is more difficult
-  - your codebase is tied into a library, and dependant of its evolutions (for better or worth)
+  - the codebase is tied into a library, and dependant of its evolutions (for better or for worth)

-To address these new issues the 2nd step is to slice the global store into "feature stores":
+To address some these new issues the 2nd step is to slice the global store into "feature stores":

 - data model of each feature store is closer to the data model of form and display
 - lazy loading becomes simple
 - but again new challenges :
   - duplication of data between features stores
-  - communication between features adds boilerplate
-  - difficulties to know between features which one depends on which one, with risk of circular dependencies
+  - communication between features adds boilerplate, and dependencies between them can be challenging, with risk of circular dependencies
-  - difficulties to know how to group components into features: risk of different developper using different practices, and an inconsistent codebase
+  - grouping which components into which features is not straightforward: different developpers might use different practices, resulting in an inconsistent codebase

 Softer Components goes one step further:

-- Each 'softer component' declares the full behaviour logic of one UI component
+- 1 UI component = 1 'softer component' managing its own slice of the store
-- Complete break down of application logic into simple component logic, while keeping a unique global state
+- Complete break down of application complexity into simple component logic, while keeping a unique global state
-- The library enable one 'feature store' per component, without tying your whole codebase to a specific state manager and with minimal boilerplate
+  - a component is unware of its 'path' in the component tree, and can be reused anywhere, multiple times
+- minimum boilerplate
+  - a component is defined by a declarative 'description' of its behavior
+- maximum reusability: each component can potentially be shared and reused in any application
+  - no tie to a specific platform or state manager (a component used in React/Redux can be reused in Angular/NgRx)
 - Clear dependencies: a component only knows about the 'contract' of its children
   - it 'knows nothing' about its parent or the rest of the application
 - Strict separation of concerns:
   - Display logic in UI components
-  - Behaviour in 'softer component',
+  - Behaviour in 'softer component'
   - Interaction with external systems in effects (HTTP, localstorage, service worker etc...)

-## ✨ Features

-- **🔒 Full Type Safety**: Complete TypeScript support with strict typing
-- **⚡ Minimal Runtime Dependencies**: Lightweight core types package
-- **🌐 State-Manager Agnostic**: Core types work with any state management solution
-- **🔄 Redux Integration**: Built-in Redux adapter with Immer support
-- **📖 Well Documented**: Comprehensive documentation with real examples
-- **🧩 Composable**: Build complex apps from simple components, that encapsulate their own logic
-- **♻️ Reusable**: Designed so components can be reused in different contexts
-- **🔄 Event Forwarding**: Support for parent-child communication via listeners and commands
+The tradeoff is that a strict coding pattern needs to be applied.

 ## 🧠 Core Concepts